Hawaii shopping malls among businesses allowed to reopen

 HONOLULU (AP) — More than two weeks of single-digit daily new cases of coronavirus is allowing Hawaii to take the next step in reopening the state's economy, Gov. David Ige said Tuesday in announcing more businesses that will be allowed to operate.

-Starting Thursday, businesses including shopping malls, astronomical observatories, car washes and pet groomers may reopen, Ige said.
-Elective surgery and non-emergency health services will also be allowed.
+Starting Thursday, businesses including some shopping malls, astronomical observatories, car washes and pet groomers may reopen, Ige said.

+Shopping malls will be limited to retail and repair services, according to a supplementary emergency proclamation.
+Retail businesses won't open in Honolulu until May 15 and Maui County won't allow its shopping malls to reopen yet, according to the proclamation.

 Ige previously allowed businesses such as golf courses, some real estate services and car dealerships to reopen.